nathanrsfba/creeping-dark/README.md

 Questions
 ---------

+Q: My money disappeared!
+A: This seems to happen randomly, particuarly when changing dimensions.
+Signing out of the world/server and reconnecting seems to restore it.
+Also, completing a quest that gives money also seems to restore it.

 Q: I see a console message about objects being summoned?
 A: That's a redstone mechanism I have hidden away in a utility dimension that recreates certain objects.
 You can just ignore the message.